LPology/Simple-Ajax-Uploader/README.md

 `setProgressBar(elem)` - Designates an element as the progress bar for an upload.<br />
 `setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.

-When an upload begins, the file size of the upload is inserted into the <code>sizeBox</code> element.
+When an upload begins, the file size of the upload is inserted into the <code>sizeBox</code> element and the CSS width of the <code>progress</code> element will be set to 0%.
 As the upload progresses, the CSS width percentage of the <code>progress</code> element will be updated.

 #### Method 2: Multiple file uploads ####